 - Read through reviews left by previous customers on digital platforms such as Google and Facebook.

 - Does the contractor have references?
 Can you talk to previous customers they have worked with?

-- Look through project photos on platforms such as Facebook, Houzz, Instagram, and Google.
+- Look through project photos on platforms like Facebook, Houzz, Instagram, and Google.

 - Do they have the resources to handle insurance claims?
 Ask.

 - This includes an insurance handler on their team – someone who is experienced in handling claims and making sure they are properly paid for.

 - They should use Xactimate – a software that determines fair market prices for contractors.

 - Do they enforce a deductible?
 The answer should always be yes.

 - MN statute 325E.66 prohibits residential building contractors from advertising or promising to pay or rebate, directly or indirectly, all or part of any insurance deductible or from offering to compensate a customer for providing any service.